AgoraIO/RTM2/Agora-RTM2-QuickStart-Flutter/README.md

 A new Flutter project.

+## Get App ID
+you will need the App ID authenticate your app.
+Get your AppId from the [console](https://console.shengwang.cn/).

 ## Getting Started
 1. clone this repo
 2. open this project use your IDE, tpye following cammands in terminal to install dependencies: